Leo-Adlakha/IQE/README.md

 # IQE: Image Quality Enhancement using DCGANs

-Leo Adlakha, Prateek Bhardwaj, Abhijeet Singh Varun

-Netaji Subhas University of Technology, Delhi, India
+*Leo Adlakha, Prateek Bhardwaj, Abhijeet Singh Varun* *from Netaji Subhas University of Technology, Delhi, India*

-[IQE](https://iqe-os.herokuapp.com/): Image Quality Enhancement is developed to enhance the quality of low-light images with size (1536, 2048, 3).
+**[IQE](https://iqe-os.herokuapp.com/)**: Image Quality Enhancement is developed to enhance the quality of low-light images with size (1536, 2048, 3).
 Some of the results are shown below:

 ![demo](images/result.png)
 ![demo](images/result1.png)